WHY PEOPLE CHOOSE US

 A brief history, key movement tests, and one or two targeted resets so you can feel whether the approach suits you before booking going ahead with a full treatment.

 If your shoulder pain has not responded to conventional treatment, the problem is likely neurological.
 We find out why your brain does not trust your shoulder and fix it.
-Book a free taster session and find out what is really happening.
+Book a Diagnostic session and find out what is really happening.
 Based in Shiremoor, Newcastle.
 Serving North Tyneside and surrounding areas.
 Sessions available this week.
 Free parking on site.